Get A Sleep Test And Connect With A Dentist Right From Home

 Connect with Our Network of Local Dentists & Medical Providers

 Most doctors will prescribe a CPAP (Continuous Positive Airway Pressure) for sleep apnea.
 This is an effective sleep apnea treatment for many, but it’s not right for everyone.
 For some people, oral appliance therapy works as well or better.
 With greater comfort, convenience, and ease of use, many people prefer oral appliance therapy.

 If you want to consider oral appliance therapy, SleepTest.com can help.
-When your sleep test indicates oral appliance therapy might be right for you, we can put you in touch with one or more local dentists who can fit you with an oral appliance.
+When your sleep test indicates oral appliance therapy might be right for you, we can put you in touch with one or more local dentists and medical providers who can fit you with an oral appliance.